-Not as good as the previous episode, but at least we’re firmly heading in good directions with all the various sub-plots and Colin Salmon gets to give us the least hammy General Zod ever.
+Not as good as the previous episode, but at least we’re firmly heading in good directions with all the various sub-plots and Colin Salmon gets to give us the least hammy (spoiler alert) General Zod ever.
 Good twist on the end reveal, too.
 Shame no mention of Wonder Woman among all the Justice League head-nods, but you can’t have everything can you?

 Reviews: Initial review

 1×20 – Enemy of my Enemy

 A bit of a change in plotting and the firefights get taken up a notch for the best episode in some time.
 I wonder if British guy really is off the hook for being the Big Bad?

 2×8 – The Day Reagan Was Shot

 A slightly less nonsensical mission for our heroes than usual, even if attempts to recreate the early 80s weren’t exactly The Americans at its finest and the Indian-American aspects were a tad stereotypical.
 While it all gets a bit silly, I am enjoying the continual appearance and disappearance of characters with each time jump – I do hope that the show will go full time travel gonzo and have everyone recast each episode because ‘hell, what were the chances of those that egg and that sperm getting together in this timeline, hey?’
 Also good to see the writers trying to keep the show’s original premises and tenets on track, too, with all the references to the journal.